Oil on track for sharpest weekly decline since March

 By Sudarshan Varadhan

-SINGAPORE, Oct 6 (Reuters) - Oil prices were on track for their steepest weekly decline since March despite rising in early trade on Friday, on growing worries that higher-for-longer interest rates could stoke a global economic slowdown and curb fuel demand.
+SINGAPORE, Oct 6 (Reuters) - Oil prices were on track for their steepest weekly decline since March despite rising on Friday, as a U.S. bond market sell-off sparked concerns of a global economic slowdown and worries about a sharp fall in fuel demand.

 "Oil prices are stabilizing after a brutal week that saw a relentless bond market selloff trigger global growth worries," said Edward Moya, an analyst at OANDA.